amirsadriofficial/TypeScript-Algorithm-Challenges/Easy/Jewels-and-Stones/Question.md

-771. Jewels and Stones
+771. **Jewels and Stones**
-Easy
-Topics
-Companies
-Hint

 You're given strings jewels representing the types of stones that are jewels, and stones representing the stones you have.
 Each character in stones is a type of stone you have.
-You want to know how many of the stones you have are also jewels.
+You want to know how many of the stones you have are also jewels.<br>

-Letters are case sensitive, so "a" is considered a different type of stone from "A".
+Letters are case sensitive, so "a" is considered a different type of stone from "A".<br>

-Example 1:
+Example 1:<br>

-Input: jewels = "aA", stones = "aAAbbbb"
+Input: jewels = "aA", stones = "aAAbbbb"<br>
-Output: 3
+Output: 3<br>

-Example 2:
+Example 2:<br>

-Input: jewels = "z", stones = "ZZ"
+Input: jewels = "z", stones = "ZZ"<br>
-Output: 0
+Output: 0<br>

-Constraints:
+Constraints:<br>

-1 <= jewels.length, stones.length <= 50
+1 <= jewels.length, stones.length <= 50<br>
-jewels and stones consist of only English letters.
+jewels and stones consist of only English letters.<br>
 All the characters of jewels are unique.